 Where Kimi K2 Provides Real Value

-- Long context handling: K2 supports up to 256,000 token context window, useful when working with large codebases.
+- Long context handling: Up to 256,000 token context window

 My Honest Assessment

-Use Claude Sonnet 4.5 when:
+Use Claude Sonnet 4.5 When:

 - Working on production code with deadlines